 The Group has a wide range of suppliers globally providing various products and services.
 Supply chain management is critical in facilitating our operations and we aim to build mutually beneficial relationships with our suppliers in the long run.
 Therefore, the Group engages with suppliers fairly, transparently and ethically.
 The Group will review the suppliers based on, among other things, price and payment terms, product and service quality, operation scale and geographical proximity to our production facilities.
-We will take all reasonable efforts to conduct appropriate evaluations and assess the background information of the potential suppliers.
+We will take all reasonable efforts to conduct appropriate evaluations and assess the background information of the potential suppliers and communicate our expectation to promote environmentally and socially responsible practices to our suppliers.
 We also perform tests on samples collected from potential suppliers and may engage them on trial basis.
 Quality evaluation reports for each of these potential suppliers are compiled and those who pass the evaluation procedures to our satisfaction will be admitted as our qualified suppliers.
 A qualified supplier list for our principal raw materials is maintained by our purchase and procurement department and all principal raw materials must be purchased from our qualified suppliers.
 We closely monitor the performance of our suppliers and quotations from different suppliers that are generally obtained prior to certain procurement to ensure the competitiveness of their pricing.
 Suppliers failing to keep up with our requirements on product and service quality or contribute to material product defects at any stage of production may be removed from the qualified supplier list.

 During the Financial Year, the Group was not aware of any key suppliers and/or subcontractors that have any significant negative impact, either actual and/or potential on the business ethics, environmental protection and labour practices.
+At present, we have 12 major suppliers mainly located in Asia Pacific region and Europe.